 The northern cities of Italy, such as Rome and Milan, are wealthier and have a higher standard of living.
 Retirees who are looking to save some money should look in the countryside or the south.
 These areas are much cheaper.
 You can always visit bigger cities at any time.

 It is said that you can live comfortably with $200,000 in savings and a steady source of income, such as social security or a pension.
 This will afford you a nice home or apartment, fine dining, designer clothes, and vacations.

 Understandably, many retirees worry about the quality of healthcare when deciding to expatriate overseas.
 If you need frequent medical attention or medications, you want to make sure you can receive them quickly and safely.

-Italy’s healthcare system is of a high quality and is ranked a one of the best in the world.
+Italy’s healthcare system is of high quality and is ranked one of the best in the world.
 Legal residents of the country, including those from the United States and Canada, can apply for the national health plan.

 Finding medical care in rural areas, especially in the south, can be difficult, so many expats carry private insurance, like many Italian locals.